-I mentioned before about buying a set of cheap drill bits while wiring the studio, which made for slow and frustrating progress.
+I mentioned before about buying a cheap drill bit while wiring the studio.
 I was in town in the hardware store the other day, and decided to just buy a Bosch 3/4” spade bit.
 I wasn’t yet quite done with the wiring, and it seemed silly to buy a bit for “just one or two more holes,” but I realized that I was avoiding drilling those holes because it was just so tedious and painful.

 I took the new bit out to the studio and oh-my-fricking-gosh was it a totally different experience.
-Drilling a hole that would have taken 1-2 grinding minutes with the cheap bits took four or five satisfying seconds with the Bosch.
+Drilling a hole that would have take 1-2 grinding minutes with the cheap bits took four or five satisfying seconds with the Bosch.
 The difference was astounding.
-And, of course, it turned out there were a lot more than “one or two” holes left to go, but they all went fast.
+And, of course, there were a lot more than “one or two” holes left to go, and they all went fast.

 Of course, it’s never a slam-dunk decision.
 “Just always buy the best tools” could mean bankruptcy — tools can be really expensive and it isn’t like I’m a contractor whose livelihood depends on my tools.
 But it this case, cheaping out on those drill bits was clearly wrong.